yetric/cms.js/README.md

 -   VanillaJS router and pushState management
 -   Session cache on pages
 -   Handles 404 by setting robots noindex
+-   Add custom scripts (loaded relative to search or external) in frontmatter

 ## TODO